 Judging is anonymous.
 When you enter the contest your script will be assigned a number, and the Judges will identify your script by title and number only.

-Through each round of competition, scripts will be evaluated on a ten-point scale.
-Entries will be given a score of 1 to 10 for each of the following elements:
+Scripts will be evaluated on a ten-point scale.
+The Judges will give each script a score of 1 to 10 in each of the following elements:

 The idea behind the story.
 What the movie is about.
 The “hook.”

 Standard spec screenplay or teleplay format (12 pt.
 Courier font, correct margins, etc.), as well as spelling, punctuation, grammar, and usage.

 The framework of the script.
 Effective use of three-act (most common), odyssey, linear, or non-linear story progression.